Roee-87/aave/README.md

 This code simulates a user depositing an amount of Dai into a smart contract (vaultDai), which then deposits that Dai into Aave.
 The code then executes a withdrawl of Dai back to the smart contract, and then returns that Dai back to the original user.
+This repot can be cloned, yarn init should install all of the required dependencies.

 # Deploying funds to Aave using forked Optimism mainnet